Joseph Lister: Carcinoma of the breast

 In July 1867, Lister discovered that his sister Isabella Pim had breast cancer.
 Pim had visited Paget and Syme to seek treatment but had such an extensive carcinoma that both surgeons advised against operating.
 Lister made the difficult decision to perform a radical mastectomy.
 He consulted Syme in Edinburgh and rehearsed the operation on a dead body.
 The recovery went smoothly and although there was some suppuration in the wound, Lister's use of antiseptics prevented putrefaction.
 The next day he wrote to his father, "I may say the operation was done at least as well as if she was not my sister.
 But I do not wish to do such a thing again."
 Pim lived for another three years before dying of liver metastasis on 9 August 1870.

-The Protective
+Dressing refinements

 Lister continued to refine the dressing and perfect the antiseptic treatment on several other compound fracture and patients with abscesses.
 He would often spend long nights experimenting in his home laboratory.
-He searched for a germicidal material that could be placed between the wound and the air with the wound protected from the germicidal layer.
-It would serve to protect the wound from the irritating effects of the acid and stop the ingress of microbes but enable bodily secretions to escape.
+He searched for a germicidal material that could be placed on the wound, known as the protective, it would serve to protect the wound from the irritating effects of the acid and stop the ingress of microbes but enable bodily secretions to escape.
 He initially looked at using caoutchouc but the material allowed the acid to pass right through.
 He found block tin to be too rigid and tinfoil soon wore away.
 Gold leaf was found to be too fragile.
-Lister also looked at very thin toughened glass but it couldn't be obtained.
-He eventually settled on the use of oiled silk sold under the "Green oiled silk protective" brand.
-The silk surface was painted with one part dextrin, two parts of powdered starch and 16 parts of watery acid in a 20-1 water-acid solution, to ensure a thorough wetting.
-(Note: As silk is hydrophobic, the watery solution of carbolic acid wouldn't easily penetrate the material, as any water-based solution would bead when it met the silk.
-Using the fine Dextrin and starch mixture painted onto the silk allowed the acid to be absorbed into the powder and permeate the material.)
-The sterile silk dressing was an effective barrier between the acid and the tissue.
-He described the new treatment as "An antiseptic to exclude putrefaction with a protective to exclude the atmosphere will by their joint action, keep the wound from abnormal stimulus".

-In April 1868, Lister described how the protective was used.
-The protective, a germicidal layer was laid on the wound.
-On top of the protective was up to eight layers of gauze that overlapped the protective layer.
-On top of the gauze was the impermeable layer, the block tin to stop the discharges leaking from the wound, followed by another layer of gauze.
+Lister also looked at thin toughened glass but it could not be obtained.